stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-21-rollback-commits.md

 ## Reset

-While `git revert` is sufficient when the changes made can be traced back to one bad commit, it's ability to work with many undesirable changes is limited by the coder's desire to input every single commit id until reaching the commit with the code they want.
+While `git revert` is sufficient when the changes made can be traced back to one bad commit, it's ability to work with many undesirable changes over multiple commits is limited by the coder's desire to input every single commit id until reaching the commit with the code they want.
 In contrast, `git reset` excels at such tasks.
+Instead of reverting changes from one commit, it resets the repository to specific commit, getting rid of the changes made after the desired commit.

 ## Restore